New Zealand police battle protesters as tents burn, Parliament camp is cleared

 “It was an attack on our front-line police, it was an attack on our Parliament, it was an attack on our values,” Ardern said in her speech.

-After almost two years of close to zero local covid infections, New Zealand is now in the midst of a record spike with more than 22,000 new cases on Wednesday.
+After almost two years of close to zero local coronavirus infections, New Zealand is in the midst of a record spike, with more than 22,000 new cases reported Wednesday.

 Ardern said the country and its pandemic response should not be dictated by the violence outside Parliament.

 “Our people will not be defined by a small handful of protesters,” she said.
 “Our country will not be defined by the dismantling of an occupation.
-In fact, when we look back at this period in our history, I hope we remember one thing: together, thousands more lives were saved over the past two years by your actions as New Zealanders, than were on the front lawn of parliament today.”
+In fact, when we look back at this period in our history, I hope we remember one thing: Together, thousands more lives were saved over the past two years by your actions as New Zealanders than were on the front lawn of Parliament today.”

 Frances Vinall and Rachel Pannett contributed to this report.